 Present Your Value

 The final tip for negotiating a contract renewal or adjustment is presenting your value as clearly as possible.
 Men often expect to earn salaries that are much higher than what women expect to earn.
 Don't let any unrelated factor determine your worth, such as your gender or race.
 If you're struggling with your self-worth, take steps to improve how you feel about yourself.
 You are valuable and you should receive fair compensation for what you bring to the table.

 If you need help negotiating a contract renewal, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.